MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/faq.md

 An example of this issue is explained in [Optimize Dataverse virtual table queries](../../../human-resources/hr-developer-optimize-virtual-table-queries.md).

-### The Microsoft Power Platform integration is enabled, linking my Finance and Operations environment to a Power Platform environment.
-Can I still configure virtual entities to connect other Power Platform environments to the Finance and Operations environment?
+### Can I configure virtual entities to connect other Power Platform environments to the Finance and Operations environment even if the Power Platform integration is enabled?

 While some features of the Microsoft Power Platform integration, like the [synchronization of business events and data events with Dataverse](../business-events/business-events-flow#using-the-dataverse-connector), will only work between the Finance and Operations apps and Power Platform environments linked through the Microsoft Power Platform integration, it is still possible to manually configure virtual entities between multiple Power Platform environments and the Finance and Operations environment.